 Separate component unit reports.
 A component unit that publishes a comprehensive annual financial report is eligible to submit its report to the program for review, provided that it includes all of the component unit's own funds and (sub) component units.
 Furthermore, except for a blended component unit's general fund (which properly is reclassified as a special revenue fund in the primary government's report), the fund types used in the component unit's report must be the same as those used to account for its activities in the primary government's report (e.g., a component unit may not use proprietary fund accounting in its separate report if its activities are reported in governmental funds in the primary government's report).

 Separate departmental reports.
 A department of a government that publishes a comprehensive annual financial report is eligible to submit its report to the program for review, provided that the department is composed of one or more separate funds.
 Thus, a department reported as a separate special revenue fund is eligible to participate, but a department that is included as part of the general fund is ineligible.
 Once again, the fund type(s) used in the department's report must be consistent with the fund type(s) used in the government's report.
-Furthermore, the COA program recommends that departmental reports always be accompanied by management's discussion and analysis.
+Furthermore, departmental reports must be accompanied by Management's Discussion and Analysis in order to be eligible.

 Responses to prior year comments.
 If the government participated in the program in the preceding year, its submission package must include written responses to all of the prior year's comments and suggestions for improvement.

 Demonstration of legal compliance.
 If the comprehensive annual financial report references a separately issued budgetary report to demonstrate budgetary compliance at the legal level of control, it must submit one copy of that report as part of its submission package.
-Any such report should 1) be bound, 2) present all individual governmental funds for which an annual appropriated budget is adopted, 3) present separate columns: a) for the final budget and b) for actual expenditures on a budgetary basis at the legal level of control, 4) present information at the legal level of control within the individual fund, as appropriate, and, 5) identify names of all individual funds and accounts, as appropriate, included on the report (may also present fund/account numbers, however, fund and account numbers alone are not acceptable).
+Any such report should 1) present all individual governmental funds for which an annual appropriated budget is adopted, 2) present separate columns: a) for the final budget and b) for actual expenditures on a budgetary basis at the legal level of control, 3) present information at the legal level of control within the individual fund, as appropriate, and 4) identify names of all individual funds and accounts, as appropriate, included on the report (may also present fund/account numbers; however, fund and account numbers alone are not acceptable).